Can An SEC Nominee With Ties To Goldman Regulate Wall Street Impartially?

 The big question is whether Trump has chosen a fox to guard the henhouse.

-Clayton works as a lawyer for a firm that's represented Goldman Sachs for decades.
+Clayton works as a lawyer for a firm that has represented Goldman Sachs for decades.
 He also represented Ally Financial and other financial firms when they struck settlements related to wrongdoing in the subprime mortgage scandal.

 And Clayton's wife currently works for Goldman Sachs.